jdw112/SDI_AnsiblePlaybooks/README.md

 You can use these playbooks as a base by cloning this repository.
 Each of them is documented with how to run them via `ansible-playbook` and their customization options.

-* install_sdi.yml - Install Security Directory Integrator v7.2 on host.
+* install_sdi.yml - Install Security Directory Integrator (SDI) v7.2 on host.
-* uninstall_sdi.yml - Manually Uninstall the product
+* uninstall_sdi.yml - Manually Uninstall SDI on host
-* install_sdi_fixpack_FP0008.yml - Install product fix pack
+* install_sdi_fixpack_FP0008.yml - Install product fix pack on host
-* install_isim_dispatcher.yml - Install ISIM RMI Dispatcher product
+* install_isim_dispatcher.yml - Install ISIM RMI Dispatcher product on host